What does gluten free mean? If you live in the USA, the FDA has laid it all out. Here’s what you need to know.

 These are the one-ingredient foods that don’t need a label.
 They naturally do not contain the gluten grains, so they don’t contain gluten.
 Think, Apples, chicken, unseasoned rice and dried pinto beans.

 You can find a larger list of gluten free foods by clicking here.

 The other type of gluten free foods are the processed foods that don’t have any ingredients made from wheat, rye, barley, or spelt.
 For these foods, you’ll have to read the labels.

 Not sure how to find gluten on a label?
 Find Other Names for Gluten by clicking here.

 What Does Gluten Free Mean on a Label?

 In the United States, as of August 2014, “Gluten Free” on a label means that a product is not made with gluten containing grains and contains less than 20ppm gluten through cross contamination.

-Gluten Free Does NOT Mean Oat Free in the USA
+Gluten Free Does Not Mean Oat Free

-Gluten Free Does NOT Mean “Produced in a Dedicated Gluten Free Facility”
+Gluten Free Does Not Mean “Produced in a Dedicated Gluten Free Facility”

-Restaurant Meals are NOT covered under this law
+Restaurants are NOT covered under this law

 Know Which Ingredients Contain Gluten